dannysj/algogame/README.md

 ## What I have learnt
 Thanks to Swift's enum abilities, I was able to build an efficient Quad Tree algorithm that leads to an efficient implementation of force directed graph (for algorithms like BFS, DFS, and Dijkstra's algorithm)

-## Improvements
+## Future Improvements
 First off, there can be a pointer to a certain line of code that shows what line the bot is executing.
+Secondly, a PvP mode can be included in the game (as in, which player can realize the problem first)